reaIIoc/DOS/README.md

 DOS attacks comprise of one node sending traffic, anything more than one device is considered a DDOS attack.
 To be **clear**, this is a **Denial of service tool**.

+The tool sends an ICMP packet flood using a type 9 header (Router Advertisement Packet)